Frequently Asked Questions

 A. Requests for restrictions are handled on a case by case basis and are generally accommodated through alternatives with plating.
 We may accommodate vegetarian or selective meat requests with the understanding that these choices may be prepared in class and presented to other guests at the table.

-Please note: If you have life-threatening allergies or a medically imposed elimination diet that excludes full categories of foods, we ask that you not sign up for a group class.
+Please note: If you have life-threatening allergies to gluten or dairy, or a medically imposed elimination diet that excludes full food groups, we ask that you not sign up for a group class.
 Instead, you should inquire about the availability of a private class where we can take the measures necessary to meet your specific needs - and still do a great class for you.

 Q. Does Plum offer a diploma or certificate at the end of a class?